 The first public meeting was a playground workshop held with three other neighborhoods on October 29, 2019 at Lakeview Library.
 At this meeting City staff presented the Madison Parks playground input process, provided background on Madison’s playgrounds, and sought input from the neighborhood on individual park playgrounds.

 The second public meeting was a playground meeting held on January 7, 2020 at Sherman Middle School at 1610 Ruskin St. At this meeting, as at the workshop session prior, both Brentwood Park and Sheridan Triangle Park were discussed with a robust turn-out.
 Brentwood Park was discussed first at the session, and attendees were majority in favor Option #1 prepared by Playworld, the manufacturer selected during the earlier workshop meeting and confirmed the earlier decision to install wood mulch safety surfacing beneath the equipment.
 The proposed relocation of the playground equipment was also agreed-upon and the colors as depicted on the proposal also received majority support.
 As such, Option #1 as shown below will be the equipment installed at Brentwood Park in 2020 together with new backed benches and asphalt connector path!

-The contract to construct the '2020 Playground Improvements - Group 2' has been awarded to low-bidder on the project Madison Commercial Landscapes, Inc., who began work at Brentwood and will continue on the 3 other northside playgrounds throughout the summer and early fall.
+The contract to construct the '2020 Playground Improvements - Group 2' was awarded to low-bidder on the project Madison Commercial Landscapes, Inc., who began work at Brentwood and will continue on the 3 other northside playgrounds throughout the summer and fall.